At point the surface is less steep than at point , and the surface is steepest at point .

 So far, the level sets we’ve been working with have been curves in .
 We can easily generalize to functions .
 When working with functions , our level sets are also called level surfaces.

-In higher dimensions, we want to try to use what we understand about functions of one and two variables to try to better understand functions of three or more variables.
+In higher dimensions, we use what we understand about functions of one and two variables to try to better understand functions of three or more variables.

 - A function of one variable can be visualized as a curve drawn in two dimensions.